tomoschuk/TranscriptExplorer/README.md

 # Setup & Use

-* CritRoleDashboard.ipynb: a notebook that reads in the data, processes it, and generates the plotly graph
+* Notebook/CritRoleDashboard.ipynb: a notebook that reads in the data, processes it, and generates the plotly graph
-* critrole.py: a python app that generates the dashboard using Dash and Plotly.
-Cleaned data are provided in the Dash/ folder
+* Dash/critrole.py: a python app that generates the dashboard using Dash and Plotly.
+* Dash/cleandata.pk1: cleaned data pandas data frame pickled.
 * FinalTextFiles: Raw data files used to create the dashboard.